Welcome to the Department of Systems Pharmacology and Translational Therapeutics

 This Department has a rich tradition of which its members are proud.
 There is a mutually supportive environment and sense of community which we enjoy.
 We constantly strive for the next level, as individuals and as a Department.

 Philadelphia, like this Medical School and Department, has a rich architectural and cultural heritage.
 A cradle of jazz, home to an outstanding music school and orchestra and several remarkable art collections - the city has blossomed in the last decade.
 Outstanding, diversified cuisine combines with a remarkable variety of sporting options to offset caloric hazard.
 If you prefer to enjoy your exercise vicariously, our professional sporting teams will engage your emotions, all of them.
 Along with the city proper, University City, the area around the Medical School, has also prospered in recent years.
 Outstanding new cultural, culinary and sporting facilities abut inexpensive opportunities in campus housing.
 Convenient University transportation also facilitates the choice to live in the heart of downtown, a much less expensive option than in other major northeastern cities, such as New York, Boston or DC.
 Click here to read National Geographic's Annual Trends in Travel Article - "Philadelphia - America's Next Great City".
-Click here to read BBC's article "A new cooridor in old South Philadelphia".
+Click here to read BBC's article "A new corridor in old South Philadelphia".

 If you seek a vigorous, challenging, yet communal research environment, this Department is for you.
 We are unusual in combining the rigorous pursuit of excellence with a remarkable breadth of interest and ready accessibility to expertise in clinical translation.
 Welcome to our web site, the portal to our world.